Tyrrrz/CliWrap/Readme.md

 To facilitate piping, `Command` object has three methods: `WithStandardInputPipe(PipeSource source)`, `WithStandardOutputPipe(PipeTarget target)`, `WithStandardErrorPipe(PipeTarget target)`, which let you specify how you want to have the streams redirected.
 Similarly to other `WithXyz()` methods, these produce new immutable commands, so any existing command instances are unaffected.

-By default, every command is piped from `PipeSource.Null` and pipes to `PipeTarget.Null`, which are CliWrap's equivalents of `/dev/null`.
-We can change that and, for example, have the command pipe its standard input from one file and redirect its standard output to another file:
+By default, every command is piped from `PipeSource.Null` and is itself piped to `PipeTarget.Null`, which are CliWrap's equivalents of `/dev/null`.
+You can change that and, for example, have the command pipe its standard input from one file and redirect its standard output to another:

 ```csharp
 await using var input = File.OpenRead("input.txt");